 Other Versions and Accessories

-The Empire VR90 is also available in a Grinduro Empire VR90 Reflective ($300) version as well as the Empire VR90 LTD Lava Reflective ($300) version.
+The Empire VR90 is also available in a variety of colors to suit a range of tastes.
 Toe spikes come with the shoes, and additional sets are available for $15.00.
 Replacement laces are also available in a variety of colors for $6.00.